 Koren MJ, Roth EM, McKenney JM, Gipe D, Hanotin C, Ferrand AC, Wu R, et al. Safety and efficacy of alirocumab 150 mg every 2 weeks, a fully human proprotein convertase subtilisin/kexin type 9 monoclonal antibody: A Phase II pooled analysis.
 Postgrad Med 2015; 127: 125-32.
 PubMed Citation (Pooled analysis of 3 phase II trials of alirocumab [n=108] vs placebo [n=77] for 8-12 weeks, found no significant difference in rates of adverse events and no instance of ALT elevations above 3 times ULN in either group).

 Chalasani N, Bonkovsky HL, Fontana R, Lee W, Stolz A, Talwalkar J, Reddy KR, et al.; United States Drug Induced Liver Injury Network.
 Features and outcomes of 899 patients with drug-induced liver injury: The DILIN Prospective Study.
 Gastroenterology 2015; 148: 1340-52.
-PubMed Citation (Among 899 cases of drug induced liver injury enrolled in a US prospective study between 2004 and 2013, 31 cases were attributed to statins, 5 to niacin and 5 to fibrates, but none to other lipid lowering agents such as alirocumab).
+PubMed Citation (Among 899 cases of drug induced liver injury enrolled in a US prospective study between 2004 and 2013, 41 cases were attributed to lipid lowering agents including 31 to statins, 5 to niacin and 5 to fibrates, but none to alirocumab or evolocumab).

 Navarese EP, Kolodziejczak M, Schulze V, Gurbel PA, Tantry U, Lin Y, Brockmeyer M, et al. Effects of proprotein convertase subtilisin/kexin type 9 antibodies in adults with hypercholesterolemia: a systematic review and meta-analysis.
 Ann Intern Med 2015; 163: 40-51.
 PubMed Citation (Systematic review of the literature on efficacy and safety of anti-PCSK9 monoclonal antibody therapy [both alirocumab and evolocumab] in patients with hypercholesterolemia concludes that these agents are safe and effective, leading to marked reductions in LDL cholesterol without increasing serious adverse events; does not discuss ALT elevations or hepatotoxicity).